google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 inclusion proof.

-`inclusion_path` is a vector of Merkle Tree nodes proving the inclusion of the chosen certificate or precertificate as describe in {merkle_inclusion_proof}.
+`inclusion_path` is a vector of Merkle Tree nodes proving the inclusion of the chosen certificate or precertificate as described in {merkle_inclusion_proof}.

 ## Shutting down a log   {#log_shutdown}